apache/cloudstack-documentation/source/adminguide/ui.rst

-docBase                       Changes the base URL for the documentation appTitle                      Changes the title of the portal footer                        Changes the footer text loginFooter                   Configure to display text (HTML) in the footer at the login screen. logo                          Changes the logo top-left side image banner                        Changes the login banner image error.404                     Changes the image of error Page not found error.403                     Changes the image of error Forbidden error.500                     Changes the image of error Internal Server Error.
+docBase                       Changes the base URL for the documentation appTitle                      Changes the title of the portal footer                        Changes the footer text loginFavicon                  Changes the favicon of the login page loginFooter                   Configure to display text (HTML) in the footer at the login screen loginTitle                    Changes the title of the login page logo                          Changes the logo top-left side image minilogo                      Changes the logo top-left side image when menu is collapsed banner                        Changes the login banner image error.404                     Changes the image of error Page not found error.403                     Changes the image of error Forbidden error.500                     Changes the image of error Internal Server Error
 ============================= ================================================================

 .. parsed-literal::